kenjik103/web_forum/README.md

-A basic forum webpage, made for uses in schools.
-Routing done with Fask.
+Fully styled full-stack forum website for classroom use.
+Built in Flask framework with Sass for CSS, and sqlite3 for SQL database.
+My first attempt at web development :)